 1 – Visit your favorite local electronics retailer and look at the TVs that are on display.

-Ignore completely whatever you see on the screens in terms of picture quality.
+Ignore completely whatever you see on the screens in terms of picture quality (brightness level, color attributes, and such).
 The only thing you need to be concerned about at this point is how much you like the looks of the TVs themselves.

 2 – Write down the brand names and model numbers of the TVs you’d like to consider.

-As you probably know, Amazon is a great place to check out a TV’s specs and read a bunch of customer reviews.
+A great place to check is Amazon because you can thoroughly check out each TV’s specs and read the customer reviews.

-5 – Make your choice based upon what you learned from your online research.
+4 – Choose a TV based upon what you learned from your online research.

-6 – Now that you have found the TV you want to buy, either go back to the local store and purchase the selected model or shop for it online and possibly save some cash.
+5 – Now that you’ve found the TV you want to buy you can either buy one while you’re in the store or buy one online and possibly save some cash.

 That’s all there is to it, Sondra.
 I hope these tips help you find a great TV at the best possible price.
 Good luck!